-Appendix B: Procedures for Determining, Achieving and Counting the Triennial Goal
+8. Appendix B: Procedures for Determining, Achieving and Counting the Triennial Goal

 Pursuant to 49 CFR Section 26.45, the Office of Civil Rights will establish a triennial DBE goal ("Triennial Goal") according to the procedures set forth herein, subject to the approval of the Board of Directors, for the participation of DBEs in all projected contracts utilizing DOT financial assistance for a period covering three fiscal years.
-The Triennial Goal will be expressed as a percentage of the total amount of DOT funds the District anticipates expending in the three(3) year period covered by the Triennial Goal, excluding any funds allocated for the procurement of transit vehicles.
-A report outlining the steps and calculations used to establish the District's Triennial Goal ("Triennial Goal Report") will be submitted to the appropriate operating administration for review no later than August 1 for each fiscal three year period to be covered by the Triennial Goal.
+The Triennial Goal will be expressed as a percentage of the total amount of DOT funds BART anticipates expending in the three (3) year period covered by the Triennial Goal, excluding any funds allocated for the procurement of transit vehicles.
+A report outlining the steps and calculations used to establish BART's Triennial Goal ("Triennial Goal Report") will be submitted to the appropriate operating administration for review no later than August 1 for each fiscal three year period to be covered by the Triennial Goal.

-Should the awards and commitments shown on the District's Uniform Report of Awards or Commitments and Payments at the end of any fiscal year be less than the overall goal applicable to that fiscal year the District shall analyze in detail the reasons for the difference between the overall goal and the awards and commitments in that fiscal year, establish specific steps and milestones to correct the problems identified in the analysis which will enable the District to fully meet its goal for the new fiscal year.
-Additionally, the District has implemented standard operating procedures which govern data collection and reporting on the semi-annual DBE awards and commitments.
-Such standard operating procedures are more particularly set forth in the District's Office of Civil Rights' Standard Operating Procedures Section J.
+Should the awards and commitments shown on BART's Uniform Report of Awards or Commitments and Payments at the end of any fiscal year be less than the overall goal applicable to that fiscal year BART shall analyze in detail the reasons for the difference between the overall goal and the awards and commitments in that fiscal year, establish specific steps and milestones to correct the problems identified in the analysis which will enable BART to fully meet its goal for the new fiscal year.
+Additionally, BART has implemented standard operating procedures which govern data collection and reporting on the semi-annual DBE awards and commitments.
+Such standard operating procedures are more particularly set forth in BART's Office of Civil Rights' Standard Operating Procedures Section J.

-The Liaison Officer will track and evaluate the Triennial Goal on a quarterly basis.
-This tracking is to ensure that the District is meeting the largest feasible portion of the Triennial Goal through race-neutral means.
+The DBELO will track and evaluate the Triennial Goal on a quarterly basis.
+This tracking is to ensure that BART is meeting the largest feasible portion of the Triennial Goal through race-neutral means.

-In the event that the District amends its triennial goal it shall be submitted to the appropriate operating authority in a manner consistent with 49 CFR Section 26.45.
+In the event that BART amends its triennial goal it shall be submitted to the appropriate operating authority in a manner consistent with 49 CFR Section 26.45.

-The District's overall goal is reflective of the amount of ready, willing and able DBEs that are available to participate in contracting opportunities and is reflective of the amount of DBE participation the District would expect absent the effects of discrimination.
-The District intends to meet this goal, to the fullest extent feasible, through race-neutral measures.
-Where race- neutral measures are inadequate to meet the annual overall goal, the District will establish contract-specific goals for particular projects with subcontracting opportunities.
-Contract- specific goals will be established in a manner consistent with the disparity findings from the District's Availability and Utilization Study ("Disparity Study"), or any subsequent updates to the Disparity Study.
+BART's overall goal is reflective of the amount of ready, willing and able DBEs that are available to participate in contracting opportunities and is reflective of the amount of DBE participation BART would expect absent the effects of discrimination.
+BART intends to meet this goal, to the fullest extent feasible, through race-neutral measures.
+Where race- neutral measures are inadequate to meet the annual overall goal, BART will establish contract-specific goals for particular projects with subcontracting opportunities.
+Contract- specific goals will be established in a manner consistent with the disparity findings from BART's Availability and Utilization Study ("Disparity Study"), or any subsequent updates to the Disparity Study.
 Overall project goals may be set for design-build, turnkey and/or multi- year projects consistent with the requirements of 49 CFR Part 26.